mdbtools/mdbtools/HACKING.md

 Hacking  {#hacking}
 ===================

-This file documents the Microsoft MDB file format for Jet3 and Jet4 databases.
+This file documents (what we kinda know about) the Microsoft MDB file format for Jet3 and Jet4 databases.

 [TOC]